Git activity punchcard

 2019-W49-4,4

 To run this command on a number of repos, I put it in a shell function in the following script.
-Note that this script is for the Fish shell; it should be straightforward to convert it to Bash/POSIX.

-git log --all --author="javiljoen" --format="%aI" \
+git -C $repo log --all --author="javiljoen" --format="%as" \

 | dateconv -f "%G-W%V-%u" \